$\ell_1$-penalized Multinomial Regression: Estimation, inference, and prediction, with an application to risk factor identification for different dementia subtypes: Methods and theories

-which can be used to build the confidence interval of $\beta^*_j$ and compute the $p$-value for the hypothesis testing problem $H_0: \beta^*_j=0$ v.s. $H_1: \beta^*_j \neq 0$.
+which can be used to build the confidence interval for $\beta^*_j$ and compute the $p$-value for the hypothesis testing problem $H_0: \beta^*_j=0$ v.s. $H_1: \beta^*_j \neq 0$.
 We summarize the procedures of CI construction and $p$-value calculation in Algorithms \ref{algo: CI} and \ref{algo: hypothesis test}, respectively.

-We are ready to rigorously make the statement \eqref{eq: clt heuristic 2}.
-Before that, we impose the following sparsity assumption on $\bTheta$, which is necessary for the nodewise regression \eqref{eq: gamma estimation} to work.
-Similar conditions can be found in \cite{van2014asymptotically}.
+We are now ready to rigorously state \eqref{eq: clt heuristic 3}.
+Before doing so, we impose the following sparsity assumption on $\bTheta$, which is necessary for the nodewise regression \eqref{eq: gamma estimation} to work.
+Similar conditions can be found in \cite{van2014asymptotically, ning2017general, guo2021inference}.